asicdv/hw_interview_questions/README.md

-# Hardware Interview Questions
+c# Hardware Interview Questions

 ## Introduction

-This repository contains a collection of commonly asked VLSI/RTL interview questions.
-Solutions are presented as fully synthesizable System Verilog along with fully self-checking SystemC/SCV verification environments.

-Important reminder: these are not necessarily questions I myself ask, or may have been asked in the past, and any mention of any company names is purely speculative.
+The original object of this project was to collate solutions to the standard hardware/computer engineering interview questions one may be asked for a logic design position.
+Over the years, the collection of solutions has grown from a relatively small collection of puzzles, to a number of design examples that demonstrate commonly occuring idioms that one may encounter in a wider setting not necessary during an interview.
+In particular, the project has become a holding location for small hardware designs that are not necessary large enough to warrant an independent piece of work but are nonetheless interesting for what they demonstrate.

+All solutions in this work are implemented in standard System Verilog and are compiled into SystemC models using Verilator.
+A C++ based verification environment is present along with each solution to demonstrate its correctness.
+All testbenches are integrated into the Google Test unit test library and a full regression suite is available through CTEST.

 ## System Requirements
 * cmake >= 3.2
-* systemc >= 2.3.1
+* systemc >= 2.3.1 (built for C++14)
-* scv >= 2.0
 * verilator >= 3.9

 ## Build Steps (SIM)